Our day of disconnecting was absolutely awesome.

 I’ll enjoy packing these in my lunch as an afternoon snack during the work week.
 They freeze well, and each cookie is loaded with over 10grams of protein.

 - 1 scoop (serving) protein powder *see note

-- 1 large organic egg or 1 flax egg [1 tbsp ground flax + 3 tbsp water]
+- 1 large organic egg or 1 flax egg [1 tablespoon ground flax + 3 tablespoon water]

-- 1/8 tsp powdered white stevia *see note
+- 1/8 teaspoon powdered white stevia *see note

 - 1/3 cup unsweetened carob chips or chocolate chips

 - Preheat oven to 350F and line a baking sheet with a silicon baking mat or parchment paper.